SPIX23/shaiya-solutions/ep6/readme.md

 * ct file that will not allow pets, wings, and costumes to be equipped unless the player is in ah

-* ct file that will not allow pets, wings, and costumes to be equipped unless a global count is satisfied
+* ct file that will not allow pets, wings, and costumes to be equipped unless a counter is satisfied